retouching/spoffline/README.md

 <h2>Warning: Some things need to be considered</h2>

- - This project is not approved by Spotify.
+ - This project is not approved by Spotify
  - The worst that can happen is that you will be banned from Spotify
- - Some track is only available in some country (example with [Re-sublimity by KOTOKO](https://open.spotify.com/track/5ZBVGPIBgqjfJmzsd0IyP7) only available in Japan)
+ - Some track are only available in some countries (example with [Re-sublimity by KOTOKO](https://open.spotify.com/track/5ZBVGPIBgqjfJmzsd0IyP7) only available in Japan)